MillionConcepts/lhorizon/readme.md

 ## usage

 The Jupyter Notebooks provided in the [examples](https://nbviewer.jupyter.org/github/MillionConcepts/lhorizon/tree/main/examples/) directory are the best quick-start guides to usage.
+You can also [try these examples out on Binder.](https://mybinder.org/v2/gh/MillionConcepts/lhorizon/main?filepath=examples)

 See the [API reference](docs/api.md) for more details on the package's behavior.

 ## tests

-tests can be found in the [lhorizon/tests](lhorizon/tests) module.
+tests can be found in the [lhorizon.tests](lhorizon/tests) module.
 You can run them simply by executing `pytest` at the command line from the repository root directory.

 ## changelog